 Construction of much of the current Abbey took place between 1245 and 1517 with the west towers being added between 1722 and 1745.
 The architectural style is primarily Anglo-French Gothic.
 With all of its ornate architectural detail and stained glass, the Inside of the Abbey is striking to say the least, making it a fitting home to the many treasures of fine art and textiles within.

 Westminster Abbey is usually open to visitors for an admission charge on Monday thru Saturday except during religious holidays and special events.
-Admission is free with the London Pass.
 Visiting hours usually start at 9:30am however closing times vary from day to day so you should see there official website from the link below to confirm times.

 There are many other attractions within easy walking distance of the Westminster Abbey.
 Some of these include the Houses of Parliament and Big Ben, Horse Guards Building and Parade, Buckingham Palace, Westminster Cathedral, Saint James's Park, and Hyde Park.
 These attractions can be nicely combined into a memorable one or two day walking tour.